The Stolen Princess: International distribution

 Immediately after Ukrainian release, the theatrical release took place in Romania (March 16) and Turkey (March 23).
-During the first Romanian weekend, Ukrainian animated feature film collected $165,066 in the box office and placed second after American blockbuster Lara Croft: Tomb Raider (Metro-Goldwyn-Mayer).
-It is interesting to compare the film with the main animated releases of 2017–2018 from Hollywood majors such as Disney Pixar, DreamWorks Animation, and Blue Sky Studios, which also took place in Romania: the box office of Ukrainian Princess during the first weekend exceeded those of Coco, Ferdinand the Bull, and Baby Boss, ceding only to the third movie of Cars franchise.
+During the first Romanian weekend, the film collected $165,066 in the box office and placed second after American film Tomb Raider (2018).
 The premiere box office of the Ukrainian film places it third among animated releases in Turkey in 2018.

-As of April 13, The Stolen Princess is now shown in the cinemas of Ukraine, Romania, Turkey, Croatia, Bosnia and Herzegovina, Bulgaria, Egypt, United Arab Emirates, Kuwait, Lebanon, Jordan, Qatar, Oman and Bahrain.
+As of April 13, The Stolen Princess was shown in the cinemas of Ukraine, Romania, Turkey, Croatia, Bosnia and Herzegovina, Bulgaria, Egypt, United Arab Emirates, Kuwait, Lebanon, Jordan, Qatar, Oman and Bahrain.
 In total, the rights to the animated film screening have been sold to more than 50 countries, including France, Germany, countries of the Middle East, Southern Africa, Asia, and Latin America.
-In November 2018 Ukrainian media reported that the film had been shown in more than 40 countries with more than half a million viewers.
-In January 2019 the film will become the first Ukrainian film to be commercially released to cinemas in China.
+By November, Ukrainian media reported that the film had been shown in more than 40 countries with more than half a million viewers.
+The film was released to cinemas in China in early 2019.

 Distribution in Ukraine

-In late December 2016 it was announced that the film will change its title from Ruslan and Lyudmila to The Stolen Princess for its Ukrainian release as well (before that, in February 2016 the film producers already informed that they will use The Stolen Princess, not Ruslan and Lyudmila as the title for international distribution).
-In October 2017 it became known that film producers changed the title of the film for Ukrainian release again, to The Stolen Princess: Ruslan and Lyudmila.
-The date of Ukrainian release, March 7, 2018, also became known.
+For Ukrainian release, the title of Ruslan and Lyudmila was changed to The Stolen Princess (before that, the film producers already informed that they will use The Stolen Princess, not Ruslan and Lyudmila as the title for international distribution).
+The title was again changed to The Stolen Princess: Ruslan and Lyudmila, and was released on March 7, 2018.

-On December 15, 2015, in the framework of winter film market of Odessa International Film Festival Novyi TV channel acquired the rights to TV broadcast of the film.
-According to the deal, the TV premiere of the film is scheduled in six months after the start of its theatrical release.

 Soundtrack

 The theme song of the film "Do zirok" ("To the Stars") was performed by Vremya i Steklo band.
-On February 14, a music video for the song was presented.
+A music video for the song was presented.
 The author of the Ukrainian lyrics is Oleksandra Ruban, the arrangement to the song was made by Milos Jelic, keyboard player in Okean Elzy band, and the instrumental part was performed by the musicians of Kyiv Virtuosos orchestra.

 The final song in the end credits to the feature film, "Ty Lyubov Moya" ("You're My Love"), was performed by Jamala.